 The Board believes the annual Assessment of Value is an important report and is closely involved in its production.
 From a governance perspective, the FCA requires a minimum of two independent non-executive directors ("iNEDs") to sit on a fund board in order to improve governance through the provision of robust oversight, review and challenge.
 Minerva has three iNEDs, one of which is the Chair, all of which actively and collectively oversee Minerva's activities, as well as the production of this Assessment of Value report.
-We believe that the iNEDs play an important role in our governance arrangements as well the processes of assessing the value of our funds.
+We believe that the iNEDs play an important role in our governance arrangements as well the process of assessing the value of our funds.
 They represent our customers' best interests through providing robust oversight, challenge and scrutiny of the methodology, assessments and conclusions of this Assessment of Value report.
+Our Consumer Duty Champion (an iNED) has also provided constructive feedback and insight during the process which we have taken into account, and which supports our ongoing commitment to continuous improvement and evolution in all aspects of our business, placing our customers at the heart of what Minerva does, which is a key driver in our culture and DNA.

 At Minerva, our customers come first and value for money to us does not just mean costs.
-We view value as a measure of factors including (but not limited to): investment performance consistent with customer expectations; transparency in fees charged; and having a robust governance structure.
-We, the Board, are committed to having processes that oversee our appointed investment manager's and third-party providers' efforts to create and maintain value for our customers' funds.
+We view value as a measure of a combination of factors including (but not limited to): investment performance consistent with customer expectations; transparency in fees charged; the amount paid for a fund is reasonable relative to its respective benefits as well as having a robust governance structure.
+We, the Board, are committed to having processes that oversee our appointed investment manager's and third-party providers' efforts and activities to create and maintain value for our customers' funds.

 This report is written on behalf of the board of Minerva Fund Management Solutions Limited which is referred to as "Minerva", "us" or "we" throughout this report.
-This report aims to provide customers with an informed view of whether their investment in our funds provides value to them, - or not.
-The assessment is based on the framework provided by our regulator, the FCA, along with guidance provided by the Investment Association ("IA") (the trade body that represents UK investment management firms), and the findings of the FCA's review of Value Assessments (FCA Findings) published in July 2021.
+This report aims to provide customers with an informed view of whether their investment in our funds provides value to them, or not.
+The assessment is based on the framework provided by our regulator, the FCA, along with guidance provided by the Investment Association ("IA") (the trade body that represents UK investment managers and investment management firms), the findings of the FCA's review of Value Assessments (FCA Findings) published in July 2021 and the FCA's Asset Management Supervision Strategy Dear CEO letter in February 2023 as well as other Consumer Duty related publications.

-We are conscious of our obligation to our customers, and we always do our best to ensure that the funds deliver good outcomes for them , and are managed in our customers' best interests.
-Our aim is to create a report that customers will understand and engage with, that will be of interest to them and, most importantly, that will provide our customers with a clear summary of their investments in our fund(s), clearing indicating further action is required and the steps we are taking or propose to take.
+We are conscious of our obligation to our customers, and we always do our best to ensure that the funds deliver good outcomes for them, and are managed in our customers' best interests, their objectives, risk profile and needs.
+Our aim is to create a report that customers will understand and engage with, that will be of interest to them and, most importantly, that will provide our customers with a clear summary of their investments in our fund(s), clearly indicating when further action is required and the steps we are taking or proposing to take.
 This in turn should help our customers evaluate whether or not we are providing them with value, in order that they can make more informed decisions when choosing investment providers.
-Where further actions have been identified, we will be clear about the actions to be taken to remedy the shortfall.
+Where further actions have been identified, we are clear about the actions to be taken to remedy the shortfall.